lauragift21/stickie-app/README.md

 - [x]  User should be able to move sticky anywhere on the board
 - [x]  User should be able to refresh the sticky page and it keeps it original state
 - [x]  User should be able to edit the text on a sticky
-- [ ]  User should be able to delete a sticky
+- [x]  User should be able to delete a sticky
 - [ ]  User should be able to stack sticky on top of each other

+## Improvements
-- [ ]  User should be able to maintain position when moved
+- [ ]  User should be able to maintain sticky position when page is refreshed
 ## Tech Stack

 Vue, Vue Konva, TailwindCSS, Vue Testing Library